How Big Tech is helping build the Pentagon’s all-seeing eye-in-the-sky

 Among the software’s many features, analysts can select a target of interest and the software will assemble every existing clip of drone footage showing that same vehicle or individual spotted in previous missions.
 Other features are classified, though they can be fairly easily guessed: one of the contractors on the project, a computer-vision startup called Clarifai, sells software capable of analyzing a person’s “age, gender and cultural appearance” in videos and photographs.

 In its second “sprint,” Project Maven turned its attention to wide-area motion imagery, or WAMI, which uses high-resolution aerial cameras to watch whole city-sized areas.
 By the end of 2018 the program aimed to deploy an “AI-based” analysis algorithm for Gorgon Stare, the most powerful known version of WAMI, used aboard a fleet of Air Force drones.
-(I call it “the all-seeing eye, and I’ve just written a whole book on the subject).
+(I call it “the all-seeing eye,” and I’ve just written a whole book on the subject).

 The thought of an artificially intelligent Gorgon Stare is startling, to put it mildly.
 The camera system can record thousands of people and vehicles simultaneously; once automated, every single one of those targets can be watched, unblinkingly and relentlessly.
 The Air Force declined to tell me exactly what this all-seeing AI would be capable of, but in a presentation to members of the Royal Australian Air Force in October 2017, the director of the program showed that an early prototype of the software was capable of instantaneously recognizing cars, trucks, people, and boats.
 He also suggested that it would eventually be capable of more sophisticated tasks—perhaps like being able to tell when something about a man onscreen is “not right.”